MrLogiousBanana/Desktops_needs_a_Rething/README.md

 - assign a separate sound;
 - allow a category even during Do Not Disturb.

-As with mobile OSes, the system cannot “force” developers to use categories, but we can expect conscientious developers to adopt them.
+As with mobile OSes, the system cannot “force” developers to use categories, but we can expect conscientious developers to adopt them.<br><br>

 ### System widgets and extending the tray